 When it comes to financial statements, your balance sheet and your income statement are two different entities.
 The income statement shows your revenue and expenses – how much money is going out and how much is coming in and allows you to determine whether your company is operating at a profit or a loss.
 The balance sheet shows your value as a whole.
 It’s possible to have a positive amount of incoming cash but a negative net income such as if you took out a loan but didn’t make much by way of sales.
 Using your income statement and balance sheet empowers you to make the best decisions for your business.

 Creating a balance sheet doesn’t need to be complicated.
 In one column, you’ll need your assets added up, preferably in order from easiest to access (cash) to most difficult to access (selling equipment).
 In the next column, add up your liabilities, including the total amount of debt (not your debt payment).
 If you have equity in things like stock, that would go in a third column, but most small businesses operate simply with assets and liability.

 Once you have your assets added in one column and your liabilities added in another, you need to subtract the liabilities from your assets to determine your current net worth.
 From there you can analyze the numbers and get a clearer view of your status.

 If you’re unsure or simply don’t have time to generate financial statements for your business, our small business accountants can help.
-WIth accurate financial statements, you can have the information you need to grow your business and increase your profits.
-Schedule a consultation today at 919-420-0092 or fill out our online contact form to learn more.
+With accurate financial statements, you can have the information you need to grow your business and increase your profits.
+Call us today at 919-420-0092 or fill out our online contact form to learn more.